PLSysSec/cse127-website/cse127-fall19/docs/pa/pa6.md

 1. Accepts a valid URL in the same form as the one above as a command line argument.
 2. Modifies the URL so that it will execute the `UnlockAllSafes` command as the user.
-3. Successfully performs the command on the server and prints the server's response.
+3. Prints the new URL to the command line.

 You should make the following assumptions: